Aegis system equipped vessels (ASEV): Criticisms

-Senior research fellow Brent Sadler of The Heritage Foundation criticized the proposed ASEV program, noting that the total of two units was insufficient to keep a AESV ship deployed continuously at sea.
+Senior research fellow Brent Sadler of The Heritage Foundation criticized the proposed ASEV program, noting that the total of two units was insufficient to keep an ASEV ship deployed continuously at sea.
 Sadler noted that the more typical operational cycle would require at least three ships, with one ship at sea on deployment, a second ship undergoing refit and upkeep following deployment, and a third ship going through work-up for deployment to relieve the first ship.
 Sadler also noted that the 2027–2029 timeframe to complete the construction of both AESV ships leaves Japan highly vulnerable during the interim period.
 Regarding Japan's relative vulnerability, StrategyPage noted that the original Aegis Ashore BMD land-based facilities would not have been operational until 2024.

-Additionally, senior defense analyst Felix Chang of the Foreign Policy Research Institute (FPRI) observed that the proposed ASEV warships would be extremely vulnerable to such next-generation Chinese long-range anti-ship cruise missile (ASCM) systems as the DF-21D and DF-26, with DF-21D having a range of 1,500 kilometers while the DF-26 has a range of 4,000 kilometers.
-Chang also mentioned that China has fitted its DF-21D missiles with maneuverable warheads that guide with terminal seekers to compensate and correct for any inaccurate targeting data.
+Additionally, senior defense analyst Felix Chang of the Foreign Policy Research Institute (FPRI) observed that the proposed ASEV warships would be extremely vulnerable to such next-generation Chinese anti-ship ballistic missiles as the DF-21D and DF-26, with DF-21D having a range of 1,500 kilometers while the DF-26 has a range of 4,000 kilometers.
+Chang also mentioned that China has fitted its DF-21D missiles with maneuverable reentry vehicles that guide with terminal seekers to compensate and correct for any inaccurate targeting data.

 Finally, senior fellow Zack Cooper of the American Enterprise Institute pointed out that a sea-based BMD system is overall not a more cost-effective alternative to a shore-based system.
 In 2020, Japanese news media reported that officials within the Japanese Ministry of Defense recognized that alternatives to the land-based Aegis Ashore system would all be significantly more expensive, by up to half again as costly.